5 Ways to Celebrate Black History Month in Morgan County

-It goes without saying that African Americans have shaped life in Georgia for centuries.
-The Peach State is often considered the home of the American civil rights movement due to the many key events that took place here and can now be experienced by traversing the Footsteps of Dr. Martin Luther King, Jr. Trail.
-Beyond this, Georgia is also home to areas of the Gullah Geechee Cultural Heritage Corridor and so many more sites where visitors can learn more about the impact African Americans have made on in the state and across the nation.
+It goes without saying that African Americans have shaped life in the United States for centuries.
+Georgia is no exception.
+In fact, it is often considered the home of the American civil rights movement due to the many key events that took place here and can now be experienced by traversing the Footsteps of Dr. Martin Luther King, Jr. Trail.

 This charming cottage was built in 1891 in west Madison near the Georgia Railroad right of way.
-While the cottage is charming as can be, the real significance of this home has to do with the intriguing woman who not only lived in it, but built it with her hard-earned money.
+While the cottage is charming as can be, the real significance of this home has to do with the intriguing African American woman who not only lived in it but built it with earnings from her own business.

 Her name was Adeline Rose and she was born in September of 1864 to enslaved parents.

-The mother of two children, Adeline’s husband died leaving her to support her family by taking in laundry at fifty cents a load.
-For a time, she did washing and ironing for the boarders at the Hardy House, owned by the mother of the famous comedic actor, Oliver Hardy.
-She earned enough with her laundry business to have the house built from the ground-up, even investing in beautiful windows and other adornments unusual for working-class homes of the times.
+The mother of at least four children, Adeline’s husband died leaving her to support her family by taking in laundry at fifty cents a load.
+For a time, she did the washing and ironing for boarders at the Hardy House, owned by the mother of the famous comedic actor, Oliver Hardy.
+She earned enough with her laundry business to have the cottage built from the ground-up, even investing in beautiful windows and other adornments unusual for working-class homes of the times.

 Adeline Rose passed away in 1959 after living in the home for 68 years.

-Thanks to the preservation of this cottage, Rose’s legacy and her home built out of a labor of love is available for touring every day of the week.
+Thanks to the preservation of this cottage, Ms. Rose’s legacy and her home, built out of a labor of love, is available for touring.

-Located in the heart of Madison’s historic district, this museum’s mission is to research, collect, educate, and preserve the history and art of African American culture.
+Located in the heart of Madison’s historic district, the Morgan County African-American Museum’s mission is to research, collect, educate, and preserve the history and art of African American culture.

 The museum operates out of what was the tenant house of John Wesley Moore, an African American man born in the last years of slavery.
 The house John lived in with his wife and four children was on land owned by a white farmer, James Fannin.
 On October 31, 1899, Fannin deeded Moore forty-one acres of land “for five dollars in consideration of the service he has given me.”

-After Moore died in 1908, his widow, Dora Gordon, inherited his land and other property.
+After Moore died in 1908, his widow, Dora Gordon, inherited this land and other property.
 She lived in this house until her death in 1932.

 In 1989, this simple Folk Victorian home was moved from the Moore farm, two miles south of town, to its current location where it was restored for the use of today’s museum.
 The Museum was founded as a non-profit organization by Fred Perriman, now mayor for the City of Madison, and Martin L. Bass.